 When asked which ridesharing service provides the safest form of transportation, most people don’t know the answer — and beyond tapping the app to find a ride home, never give it a second thought.
-Recent studies and reports on this topic, however, have concluded there is no evidence to support that passengers are safer in an Uber or Lyft than in a taxi.
+Recent studies and reports on this topic, however, have concluded there is no evidence to support a key difference in passenger safety between an Uber or Lyft or a taxi.

 These ridesharing companies remain a hot topic for both local lawmakers and Congress due to safety and regulatory concerns.